smpetersgithub/AdvancedSQLPuzzles/Merging Overlapping Times/readme.md

 Contains a description of the puzzle to solve.

 #### Merging Overlapping Times Solutions.sql
-Contains the solution to the puzzles.
+Contains the solution to the puzzle.

 #### Merging Overlapping Times DDL.sql
 Contains the create table statement and sample data only.
 No solutions are provided in this file.